cppalliance/cppalliance.github.io/tools/werkprufer.md

 **Schl&uuml;ssigkeit (logical coherence).** Does the argument follow?
 Trace the logical chain step by step.
 Identify any gap where the conclusion does not follow from the premises.
 A normative Pr&uuml;fpunkt whose logic is sound but whose premises are contested is not the same as one whose logic is broken.

-**Belegbarkeit (citation support).** Does the cited evidence actually support the claim being made?
+**Quellenbeleg (citation support).** Does the cited evidence actually support the claim being made?
 A paper may cite a source accurately but draw a conclusion the source does not support.
 The citation may say what the paper claims it says, yet the inference from citation to claim may be a leap.

 ---